antpuleo2586/spotahome-server/README.md

 ## Run

-To run the app, run `npm start`.
+To run the app, run `npm start`

-NOTE: you will want to amend the port that Apollo server is listening on i.e. 80 -> 4000

-You can then view and interact with the GraphQL server via the playground.np
+You can then view and interact with the GraphQL server via the playground.

 Sample Rooms query: